ivishalgandhi/techdocs/docs/programming/python/python-logging-tutorial.md

 ---
 sidebar_position: 4
 title: Logging with Decorators in Python
-description: A deep dive into Python's logging with decorators with real-world examples
+description: A step-by-step tutorial on implementing Python logging with decorators
 ---

-# Logging with Decorators in Python
+# Logging with Decorators in Python: A Step-by-Step Tutorial

-## Key Points
+## Introduction

+Logging is a critical skill for Python developers working on production applications.
+This tutorial will guide you through implementing a robust logging system using Python's built-in `logging` module and decorator patterns.
+By the end, you'll be able to create reusable logging decorators that can be applied across your codebase.

+### What You'll Learn
-- Professional Python programmers use the built-in `logging` module for its flexibility and robustness.
+- How to use Python's `logging` module effectively
-- Decorators are employed to standardize logging, capturing function calls, arguments, and exceptions consistently.
-- When failures occur, logs are critical for identifying issues, with `ERROR` and `CRITICAL` messages providing key insights.
-- Logs are typically accessed via local files or centralized systems like [ELK Stack](https://www.elastic.co/what-is/elk-stack) or [Splunk](https://www.splunk.com/).
-- Structured logging and real-time monitoring with tools like [SigNoz](https://signoz.io/) are used for efficient debugging.

-## Overview
-Logging is critical for debugging, monitoring, and maintaining large-scale Python applications.
-Python's [`logging` module](https://docs.python.org/3/library/logging.html) provides a robust framework, and decorators simplify logging by automatically tracking function calls, arguments, and errors.
-This ensures logs are consistent, structured, and manageable, even in complex, distributed systems.

-## Why Use Decorators?
-Decorators wrap functions to add logging without cluttering their core logic.
-They can log when a function runs, what inputs it receives, and any errors it encounters.
-This is especially useful in large codebases.
+- How to create and apply logging decorators
+- How to configure logging for different environments
+- Best practices for handling failures with logs

+### Prerequisites
+- Basic knowledge of Python
+- Understanding of function decorators
+- Python 3.6+ installed on your system

+## Step 1: Understanding the Basics of Python Logging

+The [`logging` module](https://docs.python.org/3/library/logging.html) is part of Python's standard library and provides a flexible framework for emitting log messages.
+Before diving into decorators, let's understand why professional developers prefer `logging` over simple `print` statements:

+- **Log Levels**: Different severity levels (`DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`)
+- **Configurability**: Can be configured to output to different destinations (console, files, network)
+- **Formatting**: Customizable message formats including timestamps and context information
+- **Thread Safety**: Safe for use in multi-threaded applications

-## Basic Logging Decorator
+## Step 2: Creating a Basic Logging Decorator

-A simple decorator can log errors to help with debugging.
-Below is an example that logs exceptions:
+Let's start by creating a simple decorator that logs exceptions.
+This decorator will wrap any function and log errors that occur during execution:

 ```python
 import logging